TenthPres/TouchPoint-WP/README.md

 Several plugins have lended structure or code snippets to this plugin:
 - [Plugin Template from hlashbrooke](https://github.com/hlashbrooke/WordPress-Plugin-Template) (GPLv2)
 - [AAD SSO from psignoret](https://github.com/psignoret/aad-sso-wordpress) (MIT)

+## Usage Notes

+### Authentication

+#### Special URL parameters
+`tp_no_redirect`  If added to the url for the WordPress login, the user will not be redirected to the TouchPoint login page regardless of whether TouchPoint is set as the default login mechanism.

+#### Filters

+`tp_auto_redirect_login`  If the option to use TouchPoint as the default login mechanism is enabled, this filter allows more specificity as to when you want this redirect to happen.
+Be default, this feature is disabled.
+However, once enabled, by default, the plugin will redirect all login requests to TouchPoint.